mqless/mqless.github.io/_docs/tutorial.md

 ---

 ## Prerequisites
-You have an AWS account and install MQLess on an EC2 machine or install MQLess locally together with DynamoDB.
+You installed MQLess locally together with DynamoDB.

 ## Introduction
 In this tutorial we loosely follow the [Akka tutorial](https://doc.akka.io/docs/akka/current/guide/tutorial.html).